tadtenacious/MSDS/Big_Data/Hadoop/Walkthrough.md

 # Installing Hadoop and Apache Spark
-## And Running Map Reduce with Python
+## And Running Hadoop MapReduce with Python

 ---